christopheradams/hicetnunc-wiki/Introduction.md

-Welcome to the hicetnunc minting guide!
+Welcome to the https://www.hicetnunc.xyz/ minting guide!
 Here you will learn how to mint your first OBJKT.
 ***
 ### **OBJKT**
 1: _(noun)_ something material that may be perceived by the senses